A British man who has lived most of his life in Switzerland missed out on Swiss citizenship recently when he failed his citizenship test.

-Despite fluency in two Swiss languages (French and German), Daniel Lewis didn’t know the canton of origin of the dishes raclette (Valais and the French region of Savoie) or capuns (Graubunden).
+Despite fluency in two Swiss languages (French and German), the British national didn’t know the canton of origin of the dishes raclette (Valais and the French region of Savoie) or capuns (Graubunden).
 In addition, he didn’t know the result of a referendum, the population of his municipality of Freienbach (16,196), or have sufficient knowledge of the Swiss political or military systems, according to the newspaper Blick.

 - Becoming Swiss is about to get harder (Le News)

 - Becoming Swiss – Vaud publishes new general knowledge questions (Le News)

 At the beginning of 2018 new rules on Swiss naturalisation were introduced.
 Only C-permit holders can now apply.
 There are also new language and integration requirements.

 The canton of Vaud recently published a list of questions for its citizenship examiners.
 The list contains 128 questions which can be extended by an additional 32 commune level ones.
 Running through the list it becomes clear that few Swiss would pass such a test.

 In addition, Freienbach has a reputation for being a difficult place to become Swiss.
 According to Blick, Swiss footballer Josip Drmić, who has Croatian parents, only succeeded after three attempts.
 After spending six years at a football school in Zurich, he was considered too Zurich focused, according to the newspaper.